charyaburt/CharyaBurt-CDDLL/README.md

   - Install with the following command:  `brew install ffmpeg`
 * Gdrive
  - Install with the following command:  `brew install gdrive`
+* Imagemagick
+- Install with the following command:  `brew install imagemagick`

 ### Python Libraries